josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 There are three significant differences from  `getHeroes()`:

-*   `getHero()` constructs a request URL with the desired hero's id
+*   `getHero()` constructs a request URL with the ID of the desired hero
 *   The server should respond with a single hero rather than an array of heroes
 *   `getHero()` returns an `Observable<Hero>` \("*an observable of Hero objects*"\) rather than an observable of hero *arrays*

 ## Update heroes

-Edit a hero's name in the hero detail view.
+Edit the name of a hero in the hero detail view.
 As you type, the hero name updates the heading at the top of the page.
 But when you click the "go back button", the changes are lost.